tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Application of ATAC-seq in tumor-specific T cell exhaustion
+ - ICB limitations: short-term nature of therapeutic effects, high individual heterogeneity
+ - ICB can only temporarily restore function of some exhausted T cells because of irreversible change in epigenetics of some terminally exhausted T cells
+ - exhausted T cells lose effector functions, change epigenetic/transcriptional profiles, change metabolism, slow down proliferation, and respond more slowly to stimuli due to cytokine (IL-2, TNF, IFN-γ) deficiency
+ - TOX is key inducer of T cell exhaustion, NFAT (upstream target of TOX) is key regulator of T cell exhaustion
 # Association between immune-related adverse events and clinical outcomes to programmed cell death protein 1/programmed death ligand 1 blockade in SCLC
  - ~40% of 183 patients with ICB had irAE(s)
  - median time of onset to first irAE: 24 days (IQR 14-55 days)